 4. Try Acupuncture – One of the ongoing treatments I am doing with my regular needle Acupuncture, is figuring out all of my allergies and then using laser acupuncture to eliminate them.
 I found out I was incredibly allergic to refined sugar.
 About 3 months ago I was treated for this – it doesn’t mean I can eat all the refined sugar I want now, rather it means that my body can tolerate it better.
 This type of treatment is said to help with sugar cravings.
 I immediately noticed a difference after I was treated.
 When I had a dessert, after the 3rd or 4th bite, I didn’t want anymore.

-Good luck in your journey!
+If you know someone who has a sweet tooth – share this post with them.
 I’d love to hear from you on how you deal with cravings, being it sugar or something else.
 Write to me!
-Hearing from you here or on my Fan Page is an absolute JOY in my life!
+Hearing from you here or on my Facebook Page is an absolute JOY in my life!
+Good luck in your journey.